jackiphonefreelancer/NanaSocialNetwork/README.md

 # NanaSocialNetwork

-NanaSocialNetwork is iOS application for a micro social media service
+NanaSocialNetwork is sample iOS application for a micro social media service

 ### Prerequisites
 - Xcode version 12.5